deepset-ai/haystack/proposals/text/5289-recentness-ranker.md

 # Detailed design

-The ranker has already been implemented by Timo here: https://github.com/deepset-ai/deepset-cloud-custom-nodes/blob/main/deepset_cloud_custom_nodes/rankers/recentness_reranker.py & PR was reviewed at the time by Seb and Florian: https://github.com/deepset-ai/deepset-cloud-custom-nodes/pull/54.

-Additionally, you can see the code for this proposal here: https://github.com/deepset-ai/haystack/pull/5301/files.
-It is the same code as above, just with small naming changes (e.g. "rff" method got changed to "reciprocal_rank_fusion" to match the existing naming used in Haystack's JoinDocuments node)
+You can see the code for this proposal here: https://github.com/deepset-ai/haystack/pull/5301/files.

 As a general description, the ranker has the following parameters (date_identifier and method are required, the rest are optional):
 - date_identifier (string pointing to the date field in the metadata)